KristofferStrube/OurCocktails/README.md

 *This is still under development.*

-## Demo
-A demo is hosted on Azure for now: https://ourcocktails.azurewebsites.net/

 ## Tech
 This is also a place where I would like to explore what user interactions Blazor WebApps can enable.